vladbv/daily-coding-problem/README.md

 This problem was asked by Google.

 Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.
+<h2>Problem 56</h2>
+This problem was asked by Dropbox.

+Sudoku is a puzzle where you're given a partially-filled 9 by 9 grid with digits.
+The objective is to fill the grid with the constraint that every row, column, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.

+Implement an efficient sudoku solver.